pikesley/pikesley.github.io/projects/wen.md

     sudo reboot

 This sets up _everything_, including the [systemd](https://wiki.debian.org/systemd) startup scripts.
-It also deletes nano, and gives you a shell alias called `rewen` which checks out the latest code from Github and restarts the service.
+It also deletes nano, installs the full version of vim, and gives you a shell alias called `rewen` which checks out the latest code from Github and restarts the service.

 ### Internals